 Christopher D. Levendos

-Christopher Levendos is vice president of Fiber Operations for Crown Castle’s national fiber and wireless infrastructure network.
+Chris Levendos is executive vice president and chief operating officer for Crown Castle’s Network Organization, responsible for the oversight of their national fiber and small cell infrastructure network.
 Crown Castle’s comprehensive portfolio of towers, small cells, and fiber gives people and communities access to essential data, technology and wireless service and opens the door to countless opportunities and possibilities.
 Chris is based in White Plains, NY.

-Chris recently was executive vice president of Field Operations for Frontier Communications where he was responsible for service delivery across twenty-nine states.
-Prior to joining Frontier, Mr. Levendos was an executive of Google Fiber (Alphabet), where he led Network Deployment and Operations and helped expand Google Fiber’s network operations from three cities to ten cities.
+Chris was previously executive vice president of Field Operations for Frontier Communications where he was responsible for service delivery across twenty-nine states.
+Prior to joining Frontier, Chris was an executive of Google Fiber (Alphabet), where he led Network Deployment and Operations and helped expand Google Fiber’s network operations from three cities to ten cities.

-After super-storm Sandy, Mr. Levendos led the recovery effort of Verizon’s wireline infrastructure in Lower Manhattan, converting the entire local distribution system to fiber-optic based infrastructure within six months.
+After super-storm Sandy, Chris led the recovery effort of Verizon’s wireline infrastructure in Lower Manhattan, converting the entire local distribution system to fiber-optic based infrastructure within six months.

 Chris is a native New Yorker who proudly serves on the boards of the Regional Planning Association (RPA), the steering committee for the Association for a Better New York (ABNY) and is a member of the President’s Leadership Council at Stevens Institute of Technology.

 Chris holds a bachelor’s degree in history from the State University of New York at Plattsburgh, where he was a member of the Phi Alpha Theta Historical Honor Society.
 Chris also received a master’s degree in urban planning from New York University and a master’s degree in telecommunications management from Stevens Institute of Technology.